pwlctk/KursSDA/README.md

 # Learning Java
-## Introduction to JAVA language, simple tasks
+## Introduction to JAVA language
+### Inheritance, interfaces, polymorphism, exceptions, generic classes, collections and more